Assyro AI

 Definition

 Orphan drug designation is a special status granted by the FDA to drugs and biologics intended to treat, diagnose, or prevent rare diseases or conditions affecting fewer than 200,000 people in the United States.
-A designated drug receives 7-year market exclusivity upon FDA approval, tax credits, user fee waivers, and development assistance to offset the economic challenges of developing treatments for small patient populations.
+A designated drug may receive 7-year orphan-drug exclusivity upon approval, tax credits, application-fee waiver eligibility for the orphan indication, and support through FDA's orphan-products program.

 Key characteristics of orphan drug designation: